paucosta04-beep/banana/README.md

 After changing one rule in the bidding system.
 Interpretation:
 The modified rule causes:
-more hosts with zero assets
-more hosts accumulating 3+ assets extreme cases with 8–9 assets
+fewer hosts stuck at zero assets more hosts reaching 1–2 assets the tail of 3+ assets nearly disappears
 Conclusion:
-The rule amplifies inequality: winners win more; losers drop out of the asset market.
+The price filter reduces concentration relative to the original rule.

 Part 2 — Data Analysis (Barcelona vs Madrid)
 Datasets Used